 On June 30, 2016, the Company completed a registered direct offering of 441,000 shares of Common Stock and 2,776.5 shares of Series A Preferred Stock (convertible into 1,234,000 shares of Common Stock), along with a concurrent private placement of warrants to purchase Common Stock.
 The total net proceeds to the Company from this offering, after deducting the placement agent fees and offering expenses, were approximately \$3.4 million.
 The warrants were initially exercisable on December 30, 2016, and expire on December 30, 2021.
 On February 21, 2017, the Company authorized the restart of sales under the At The Market Offering Agreement between the Company and H.C.
-Wainwright & Co., LLC (the "ATM Agreement") and subsequently sold 642,150 of common shares during the first quarter of 2017.
+Wainwright & Co., LLC (the "ATM Agreement") and subsequently sold 642,150 shares of Common Stock during the first quarter of 2017.
+No shares of Common Stock were sold pursuant to the ATM Agreement during the second quarter of 2017.
 The total net proceeds to the Company from this offering, after deducting the placement agent fees and offering expenses, were approximately \$1.8 million.
-See Note 6, "Capital Stock".
+On June 14, 2017, the Company completed a public offering of 5,336,667 shares of Common Stock and 1,995 shares of Series B Preferred Stock (convertible into 1,330,000 shares of Common Stock), along with warrants to purchase 6,666,667 shares of Common Stock.
+The total net proceeds to the Company from the offering, after deducting the placement agent fees and offering expenses, were approximately \$8.8 million.
+The warrants became exercisable upon issuance, and expire on June 14, 2022.
+See Note 5, "Capital Stock".